-Overall, 14 students from all three campuses-6 from University of Alabama (UA), 3 from University of Alabama at Birmingham (UAB), and 5 from University of Alabama in Huntsville (UAH)-submitted abstracts and resumes for the program.
-Based on the travel funds and seminar time available, one student from each campus was selected to present a formal paper at the seminar and receive funding to attend the TRB Annual Meeting, and eight students (three each from UA and UAH and two from UAB) were selected to receive funding to attend the TRB Annual Meeting.
+Overall, 12 students from all three campuses-4 from University of Alabama (UA), 3 from UAB, and 5 from UAH-submitted abstracts and resumes for the program.
+Based on the travel funds and seminar time available, one student from each campus was selected to present a formal paper at the seminar and receive funding to attend the TRB Annual Meeting, and six students (two each from UA, UAB, and UAH) were selected to receive funding to attend the TRB Annual Meeting.